I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ns-iddcx-iddcx_target_mode.md

 `TargetVideoSignalInfo`

 The details of the target mode signal.

+`RequiredBandwidth`

+The display pipeline bandwidth required for this mode.

 ## Remarks
 The <a href="https://msdn.microsoft.com/library/windows/hardware/ff554007">DISPLAYCONFIG_VIDEO_SIGNAL_INFO</a> value <b>vSyncFreq</b> is the Vsync rate between the Indirect Display device and the connected monitor.  <b>vSyncFreqDivider</b> is used to calculate the rate at which the OS will update the desktop image.